ergostechnology/Powershell_Lab/docs/lessons/01-what-is-powershell.md

 ## Cross Platform

-- Every Windows since 7 has PowerShell by default
+- Every version of Windows since 7 has PowerShell by default
-- The introduction of PowerShell Core brought support for mac and linux OS
+- The introduction of PowerShell Core brought support for macOS and Linux
 ## Command-Line Shell

 - Interactive Support